oceanhackweek/ohw21-proj-radar-qc/README.md

 ## Python Package

 This repository provides a python package with utilities for:
-  - Loading Cross-Spectrum files as Python objects containing headers and antenna spectra
+  - Loading Cross-Spectrum files as Python objects containing headers and antenna spectra.
+  - Serializing Python object representation as Cross-Spectrum files.
-  - Preprocessing antenna spectra to calculate gain and deal with outliers
+  - Preprocessing antenna spectra to calculate gain and deal with outliers.
   - Filter spectra to reduce the effects of background noise on wave velocity calculation.

 ## Installation